Four-legged creatures have been visiting my

 Absolutely nothing!
 Bugs, big and little, are what

 make the decomposition happen.
+Here are some of the beneficial critters you may find.
 Tiny flies and ants

 can be pesky (see following questions).